QuickPay/ios-sdk/README.md

 # QuickPay SDK

-The QuickPay SDK wraps the [QuickPay API](https://learn.quickpay.net/tech-talk/api/services/#services "QuickPay API") and provides the necessary functionality to add native payments to your app.
+The QuickPay SDK wraps the [QuickPay API](https://learn.quickpay.net/tech-talk/api/services/#services "QuickPay API") and provides the necessary functionality and convenience to add native payments to your app.

 ## Installation